siesta-project/flos/Docs/source/content/setting-up-flos.rst

 ..
 NOTE::

-  For sure running siesta with lua needs the compilation of siesta with flook library, which enabling the fortran lua interface (flook) that we will discusse () section.
+  For sure running siesta with lua needs the compilation of siesta with flook library, which enabling the fortran lua hook (flook) that we will discusse () section.

 Installation of flos